RnLe/DeepRecall/frontend/ASSET_MENTAL_MODEL.md

 # Asset Mental Model - Implementation Guide

+> **⚠️ ARCHITECTURE NOTE:** This document describes the original design with the Version entity.
+The Version entity has since been removed - Assets now link directly to Works via `workId`.
+Work-linked state replaces Version-linked state.
+See `VERSION_REMOVAL_PROGRESS.md` for details.

 ## The Problem That Was Fixed

 Assets were not disappearing from the "Unlinked Assets" list after being linked to Activities.
 This was due to a **mental model violation** in the codebase.